moznion/p5-List-Haystack/README.md

 # NAME

-List::Haystack - A immutable list utility to find element
+List::Haystack - A immutable list utility to find and count element

 # SYNOPSIS